shubhamanand148/verve-java/Readme.md

 **The Java application**
-1. The application is written in Java and uses Redis (for storing unique id) and Kafka (for streaming).
+The application is written in Java and uses Redis (for storing unique id) and Kafka (for streaming).
-2. You

 **Using the Java app**